The Kissing Booth: Plot

-In Los Angeles, California, Elle Evans and Lee Flynn have been friends since birth.
-When Elle is 11, her mother becomes ill and dies three years later.
-Elle's secret crush on Lee's popular older brother, Noah, deepens, but she suppresses it.
+In Los Angeles, Elle Evans and Lee Flynn have been best friends since birth.
+When she is 11, her mother becomes ill and dies three years later.
+Elle's secret crush on Lee's popular older brother Noah deepens, which she suppresses.

 On the first day of her junior year in high school, Elle is forced to wear a too-small skirt.
-When Tuppen touches her inappropriately, Noah begins fighting with him.
+When fellow student Tuppen touches her inappropriately, Noah begins fighting with him.
 Tuppen, Noah, and Elle are given detention, where Tuppen apologizes.
-Elle later agrees to a date with Tuppen, but he does not show up, as Noah has warned everyone not to pursue her.
+Elle later agrees to go on a date with him, but he stands her up, as Noah has warned everyone not to pursue her.

 Elle and Lee propose having a kissing booth as a school fundraiser.
-At a party, Elle tells the popular OMG girls (Olivia, Mia, and Gwyneth) that Noah will be part of the booth, despite him having already refused to participate.
+At a party, she tells the popular OMG girls (Olivia, Mia, and Gwyneth) that Noah will be part of the booth, despite him having already refused to participate.

 The kissing booth goes well until Noah is meant to participate but Lee takes his place, disappointing the girls.
-A classmate, Rachel, steps up to kiss Lee, and the two leave Elle to staff the booth.
+A classmate, Rachel, steps up to kiss him, and the two leave Elle to staff the booth.
 Annoyed with Elle, the OMG girls set her up to kiss an undesirable student.
 At the last second, the student waves Noah ahead.
-He kisses the blindfolded Elle, and when she realizes Noah has kissed her, they kiss again in front of everyone.
+He kisses the blindfolded Elle, and when she realizes it is him, they kiss again in front of everyone.

 Noah offers Elle a ride on his motorcycle, and rain forces them to take shelter in a gazebo.
-There, Elle kisses him, telling him she cannot be just another sexual conquest.
-Hurt, he reveals he has feelings for her.
+There, she kisses him, but then tells him she refuses to be just another sexual conquest.
+Hurt, Noah reveals he has feelings for her.

-At a beach party, Warren tries to get Elle into a hot tub.
-Noah defends her, Warren taunts him, and Noah attacks Warren while Elle escapes.
+At a beach party, Warren tries to get a resistant Elle into a hot tub.
+Noah defends her, Warren taunts him, so Noah attacks him while Elle escapes.
 Noah catches up to her and gives her a ride home.
-On the way, he apologizes for his violent reaction to Warren's slight.
+He apologizes for his violent reaction to Warren's slight.
 They detour to the Hollywood Sign and have sex for the first time.
-They establish rules for their relationship, mainly with the aim that Lee never finds out they are together.
+There, they establish rules for their relationship, with the principal aim that Lee not find out they are together until Elle figures out how to tell him.